Comparison of Breast Screenings

 compare-thermogram

 Breast Thermography (or Breast Thermal Imaging) uses a Digital Infrared Camera to detect surface heat; temperature readings are compiled into an image by specialized software for computer analysis, followed by interpretation/evaluation of the images by a trained physician.
-This screening is best used as a risk assessment and unlike other screenings does not detect calcifications or lumps.

 MAMMOGRAPHY